stefanofa/awesome/README.md

 *   [microlinkhq/metascraper](https://github.com/microlinkhq/metascraper) - Get unified metadata from websites using Open Graph, Microdata, RDFa, Twitter Cards, JSON-LD, HTML, and more.

 *   [LangbaseInc/langui](https://github.com/LangbaseInc/langui) - UI for your AI.
 Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

+*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

+*   [argyleink/gui-challenges](https://github.com/argyleink/gui-challenges) - Components from the YouTube show GUI Challenges: accessible, responsive, adaptive and cross browser components.

 ## Elixir